UCLH-Scientific-Computing/00-SpiceWorks-Migration/README.md

 # 00-SpiceWorks-Migration
-Spiceworks 7.5.00107 database to OsTicket v1.18 migration
+Spiceworks 7.5.00107 to OsTicket v1.18 database migration 🦆

+The migration process involves transferring ticket data, including ticket details, comments, and user information, from the Spiceworks database to the osTicket database - noatably, we ignored attachments.
+To achieve this, import functions have been created based on the analysis of osTicket's SQL logs.

 ## Getting Started